Pupil Premium, Sports Premium, & Free School Meals Information

 Grant funding is available for children eligible for Free School Meals, children of Service personnel (regardless of current marital status) and, since 2014, children who have been adopted from care.

 We request this information on entry and run updates every few years, could we please ask you to confirm with us if you fit the current Service personnel criteria (see below) either by letter or via email to email@example.com.
-This money has helped us to start up and run the HMS Heroes Club and provide support that we would not be able to offer otherwise.
+This money has helped us to start up and run the HMS Heroes Club and provide support that we would not be able to offer otherwise, more information about the Service Premium aspect of Pupil Premium can be found here.

 one of their parents is serving in the regular armed forces